Monitor your Mac servers with iStat from Bjango

 Bjango is a well-respected and long-time developer for great Mac and iOS apps.
 Today, they released five new apps that will help you monitor your remote servers from your Mac or iOS devices.
 We're going to take a look at three of them that will be very useful for Mac customers.

-A couple things out of the way first: Bjango is a long time customer around here.
-They didn’t ask for this review, nor did we get the apps free.
-This is just a look at some great tools for any Mac/iOS user that maintain servers.
+A couple of things out of the way first: Bjango is a long-time customer around here.
+They didn't ask for this review, nor did we get the apps free.
+This is just a look at some great tools for any Mac/iOS user that maintains servers.
 Marc and his team are fantastic people that give a lot to the Mac development and design communities.
 (Sidenote: about five years ago, I developed an iPad app.
-First task on my list was to talk Marc into designing the app icon.
+The first task on my list was to talk Marc into designing the app icon.
 He does such great work.)

 Alright back to the task at hand.